mazwat/mazwat.github.io/electrical-circuits-lm.md

 ## Conclusion

-In this lecture I have introduced the principle of
+In this lecture I have introduced the principle of electricity and how to create simple circuits using some basic components and using a series of formulae and equations we have demonstrated how the characteristcis of

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk3OTAzMTM5OSwtMjA5MzE4MDI2OSwtMj
+eyJoaXN0b3J5IjpbMTg3OTM5MDc1NywtMjA5MzE4MDI2OSwtMj
 A0NzQ3NjQwMiwtMTU2NjI4OTIyNywtMTcwMjQ0MjY2NCwxMTU1
 NjU3OTk3LDE0ODQ2ODIwOTAsLTU5MzcxOTY1NCwxNjgxMTU2ND
 c5LDkxMjAxODE2NiwtMTEyMzY0MTQ0MiwtMTE3ODE0OTk2NCwy